-Now that we have Prometheus set up it is time to analyse some monitoring metrics.
-The last piece that is missing before we proceed is an actual visualisation interface.
+Now that we have Prometheus set up it is time to analyze some monitoring metrics.
+The last piece that is missing before we proceed is an actual visualization interface.
 This is where Grafana comes to the rescue.
 The Prometheus and Grafana duo has recently become a common technology stack used by DevOps teams.
 Prometheus functions as the time-series data storage backend and Grafana as the analytical UI.

 To define Prometheus as the data source for your metrics you need to configure Grafana as follows: